kiyoon/tmuxsend.vim/README.md

 ## Compatible plugins
 - It will detect [Nvim-Tree](https://github.com/nvim-tree/nvim-tree) and copy-paste the file's absolute path.
-- It works great with [tmux-side-nvim-tree](https://github.com/kiyoon/tmux-side-nvim-tree)!
+- It works great with [treemux](https://github.com/kiyoon/treemux) which shows Nvim-Tree within tmux!
 Make your terminal like an IDE.

 ## Key bindings